 Mark particle sizes and species targets to rotate variety

 Clearly mark each bag with date, particle size (coarse, fine, puree), and the target fish.
 With good labeling and rotation, a single batch can feed multiple tanks for several weeks; store at freezer temperatures (ideally -18°C / 0°F) and use older batches first.
+Typical freezer shelf life is several months—label and check for freezer burn before use.

 “Press slabs thin, label them well, and thaw only what you need — it saves time and protects water quality.”